 Enable CMEK for an organization or folder

-After you've completed the prerequisite steps, follow these instructions to enable CMEK for your Google Cloud organization.
+Follow these instructions to enable CMEK for your Google Cloud folder or organization.

 Determine the service account ID